hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/04b-Animations.md

   + more suitable for doing graphic animation
   + never interrupt an ongoing animation, even if the instructions inside the animation loop take too long
   + not "wait" during the timeout period, the rest of the JavaScript code runs
-  + schedule a new call to the function passed as first parameter with a timer running in the background
+  + schedule a new call to the function passed as the first parameter w/ a timer running in the background
   + issues w/ `setInterval()` and `setTimeout()`
     + `setTimeout()`: probably take slightly longer than the expected timeout period to start executing
     + `setInterval`: the timing not "very" reliable